harrysolovay/Graphcool-Facebook-Authentication-with-ES6/README.md

   1) the gulp environment (Graphcool-Facebook-Authentication-with-ES6-master)
   2) Graphcool server (Graphcool-Facebook-Authentication-with-ES6-master/server)

 I had to do this because Graphcool uploads the entire node_modules folder upon every deployment, which takes very long and can seriously impact development time.
+By having a separate package for gulp and ES6-transpiling processes, I made sure that Graphcool server-specific code is all that gets uploaded (uploads only the transpiled code and, in this case, a single module, "graphcool-lib").

 Please let me know if you have any questions.
 I hope this setup works for you as well as it did for me.